writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 #### Problem One
-There are variables repeated numerous times throughout the list of commands.
+Variables repeated numerous times throughout the list of commands.
 Maintaining and updating multiple entries of this duplicate data should be handled in one location.
 #### Solution
 _*Makefiles have a simple way of defining and using variables which are easy to be interpreted.*_
 #### Problem Two